Horizons Clinical Research Center, LLC takes a very active interest in subject recruitment as

 Television (English and Spanish)

-Centralized Recruiting: We have also worked with several central recruitment agencies with both
+Centralized Recruiting: We have also worked with many central recruitment agencies with both

 excellent and poor results.
 We are unwilling to rely solely on others to provide us with potential